SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 }
 ```
 # Deploy a VPC in SendingAccount
+Either by console or by AWS CLi SDK for boto3 deploy a Vpc or any resource that you desire.

 # 8 Check the tags
-We check for the tag managment of the resources newly deployed from Account B and verify that a tag with the user ID is present to ensure the proper functioning of the Lambda Tagging function
+Once the deployment process is done we check the tags of the resources newly deployed and verify that there exist a tag with the user ID  and the arn with the creator.
+That is phow we  ensure the proper functioning of the Lambda AutoTagging function.

 # Note: If you want to implement the function in different regions, repeat steps 3 to 7